francisfjin/geospatial-classif/README.md

 ## Topic

 Project addresses the geographical variations in socioeconomic mobility amongst children in minority communities across America using Binary/Multi-label Classification machine learning methods.
-The model predicts the level of future socioeconomic mobility using a variety of social, educational, and economic features, and highlights the most important features contributing to successful upward mobility, while deploying interactive visualizations with Plotly to portray results.
+The model predicts the level of future socioeconomic mobility using a variety of social, educational, and economic attributes, and highlights the most important features contributing to successful upward mobility, while deploying interactive visualizations with Plotly to portray results.

 ## Data